 School telephone number: 01720 424850

-The classroom door is open from 8.45am.
-Please bring your child to Orange Class for 8.50am and collect them at 3.30pm.
+Staff will be available to meet your child from 8.45am.
+Please bring your child to the front of school for the start of the day and collect them from the school field at 3.10pm.
 In the initial weeks you are welcome to come into the classroom to help settle your child.
 As they become more confident we hope that you will encourage them to come into the classroom on their own.
 Please let staff know the regular arrangements for collecting your child and advise them of any changes to this.
 Please phone the school by 8.00am if your child will be absent.

 Your child will continue to be provided with a piece of fruit for their morning playtime or can bring a healthy snack in from home if they would prefer.
 Water is available throughout the day and a morning drink of milk is also offered.
 Your child will be able to choose to play in orange class gardens or the MUGA.
 In dry weather the field is also used.

-In line with the government initiative, school dinners at Carn Gwaval will be free for all our children in Reception and KS1 classes- Orange and Yellow Class.
+In line with the government initiative, school dinners at Carn Gwaval will be free for all our children in Gigs and Redwings (YR, 1 and 2).
 Packed lunches can be stored in the fridge and should be clearly named.
-Please do not send fizzy drinks, glass bottles or sweets.
+Please do not send in fizzy drinks, glass bottles or sweets.
 Your child will be supported by their Year 6 buddy to begin with and then be helped to choose where they would like to sit in the cafe area.

-Orange class has its own toilets and children are able to use them at any time.
+Each class has access to toilets and children are able to use them at any time.
 Staff are able to offer verbal support when children are learning to manage their toileting needs but will not physically help unless there has been an accident or your child has specific needs which have been discussed.
 Accidents are inevitable and are dealt with sensitively, with soiled clothing being sent home in a carrier bag.